ALA Fact Sheet

 American Library Association

 The American Library Association (ALA), the voice of America's libraries, is the oldest, largest and most influential library association in the world.
-Its 57,000 members are primarily librarians but also trustees, publishers and other library supporters.
+Its approximately 56,000 members are primarily librarians but also trustees, publishers and other library supporters.
 The association represents all types of libraries; its mission is to promote the highest quality library and information services and public access to information.

 ALA is committed to the following: